AR102/FilterKinectMarkerData/docs/src/future.md

-# Future Development -- Plans
+# Future development -- Plans

 See the [issues page](https://github.com/AR102/FilterKinect.jl/issues) and the [project board](https://github.com/users/AR102/projects/4) for more up-to-date